 In addition, the Project will realize safety benefits from avoided detouring.
 Under the Base Case, the existing bridge would require posting for 50% of all trucks and buses in 2033, 100% in 2048, and full closure in 2052, at which point all vehicles would be required to use a 21.5-mile detour.
-Only the 50% posting is captured in this analysis.
+The 50% posting and the 100% posting years are captured in this analysis.

-In total, safety benefits of the Project are estimated at \$135.3 million.
+In total, safety benefits of the Project are estimated at \$128.6 million.
 Safety benefits are reduced somewhat by the increased collision risk due to the presence of work zones on the bridge approaches during construction.
-This disbenefit was estimated by using a CMF to reduce shoulder width that would suggest a 2% increase in crashes.9 This value was entered into Bridge Tab Table 19 and resulted in a safety disbenefit of \$521,257.
+This disbenefit was estimated by using a CMF to reduce shoulder width that would suggest a 2% increase in crashes.9 This value was entered into Bridge Tab Table 19 and resulted in a safety disbenefit of \$574,081.